Talismanic/udagram-microservice/README.md

 ### Step 05
 #### Integrating with Travis-CI
 Connect your Github Repo with TravisCI.
 Make the changes mentioned in the .travis.yml file.
-Make any change in the code base and push it to Repo.
+Go to settings of the project and add all the required environment variables mentioned in the configuration files of the backend services.
+Then make any change in the code base and push it to Repo.
 This should automatically trigger the build and after successful build you should see something like below:

 <img width="856" alt="travis-ci-build" src="https://user-images.githubusercontent.com/21278048/76055049-c30a7200-5f9c-11ea-82da-06478afc610e.PNG">